Ed Hussey –

 Firstly, a period of short-term illness or the decision to self-isolate should not be used in deciding who should be designated as furloughed.

-The guidance has now been updated to clarify the position for those off sick.
-If employers want to furlough employees that are currently off sick or being shielded, they are eligible to do so, subject to the agreement of the employee.
+If employers want to furlough employees that are currently off sick for business reasons, they may to do so, subject to the agreement of the employee.
 In these cases, the employee should no longer receive sick pay and would be classified as a furloughed employee.
 When an employee is on furlough, you can only reclaim expenditure through the Coronavirus Job Retention Scheme, and not the SSP rebate scheme.

 What is the interaction with sick pay if a furloughed worker becomes sick – do they switch to sick pay?

 This is down to the discretion of the employer who can choose to convert furloughed workers to sick workers.
 If they remain on furlough, you can continue to make claims for them, but make sure their furlough pay is not lower than SSP.
 If they do move on to SSP, t you may be able to claim the rebate for up to 2 weeks SSP, if it is related to coronavirus.

 Is enhanced maternity/paternity or shared parental pay eligible to be recovered under the furlough grant?

 Statutory payments such as SMP are not recoverable because these costs are reimbursed via national insurance contributions.
 If your business tops up the statutory payments to those on family leave, then the enhanced amount of the payment can be reclaimed.

 What are my options / obligations if my employee is at home and it is impractical to work because they must care for young children, vulnerable people, etc?

 If an employee is unable to work because they have caring responsibilities resulting from coronavirus , including employees that need to look after children, they are eligible for the grant and can be furloughed.